-PHQ-9: https://aims.uw.edu/resource-library/help- clinic-staff-talk-patients-about-phq-9
+PHQ-9: https://aims.uw.edu/resource-library/help-clinic-staff-talk-patients-about-phq-9

-A Guide for Medical Assistants, Front and Back Office Staff
+Using the PHQ-9: A Guide for Medical Assistants, Front and Back Office Staff

 What is the Patient Health Questionnaire (PHQ-9)?

 The PHQ-9 is a simple, nine question form used to screen depression and monitor changes in signs/symptoms of depression.
 The patient's PHQ-9 score should be recorded at the beginning of a visit, like blood pressure or other vitals.